Last year, we shared some of our favourite UK drives and destinations for both the summer and winter months.

 Breakdown essentials

 In terms of breakdown essentials, our must-haves are a tyre inflator, a puncture repair product and a motorist first aid kit.
-Products like these can help you to get you back on the road (or to your nearest garage, so that they can give you a helping hand).
-For added protection, there’s also Halfords Breakdown Cover, which comes with a range of exclusive benefits.
+Products like these can help you get back on the road (or to your nearest garage, so they can give you a helping hand).

 In-car tech

-We hope you have a great time on your long-distance journeys and staycations this year!
-If you need any further motoring services or staycation essentials, then pop on over to Halfords and we’ll be happy to help.
+We hope you have a great time on your long-distance journeys and getaways this year!
+If you need any further motoring services or getaway essentials, then pop over to Halfords and we’ll be happy to help.